Optimal control of the double integrator with minimum total variation: Abstract

 \section{Abstract}

-{ \sf We study the well-known minimum-energy control of double integrator, along with a simultaneous minimization of the total variation in the control variable.
-We derive optimality conditions and obtain an optimal solution for the combined problem.
+{ \sf We study the well-known minimum-energy control of the double integrator, along with the simultaneous minimization of the total variation in the control variable.
+We derive the optimality conditions and obtain the unique optimal solution to the combined problem, where the initial and terminal boundary points are specified.
 We study the problem from a multi-objective optimal control viewpoint, constructing the Pareto front.
-For a particular instance of the problem, we also derive an asymptotic optimal solution for the minimization of the total variation alone.}
+We show that the unique asymptotic optimal control function, for the minimization of the total variation alone, is piecewise constant with one switching at the midpoint of the time horizon.
+For any instance of the boundary conditions of the problem, we prove that the asymptotic optimal total variation is exactly $2/3$ of the total variation of the minimum-energy control.
+We illustrate the results for a particular instance of the problem and include a link to a video which animates the solutions while moving along the Pareto front.}

 \begin{verse} {\em Key words}\/: {\sf Optimal control, Minimum-energy control, Total variation, Multi-objective optimal control, Pareto front.} \end{verse}

 \begin{verse} {\bf AMS subject classifications.} {\sf Primary 49J15, 90C29\ \ Secondary 49N05} \end{verse}